Insert a reference model

 Base points are also called control points.

-by using coordinate system values East , North , Elevation , and Angle to North from the base point definition in Project properties.
+> inserts the model relative to the base point by using coordinate system values East coordinate , North coordinate , Elevation , and Angle to North from the base point definition in Project properties.

 - Select where you want to place the reference model.
 You can enter coordinates in the Offset boxes or pick a position for the reference model originglobal coordinate system point of origin used for the model